 25/30 New forms of entertainment available to children in the first half of the 20th century.

-24/30 How behaviourists and Freudians battled over upbringing techniques for children.
+24/30 How behaviourists and Freudians battled over techniques for bringing up children.

 23/30 Michael Morpurgo traces the making of Britain's Welfare State amid concerns for children.

-22/30 Featuring readings of the words of children about the effect on the 20th-century wars.
+22/30 Readings of the words of children about the effect of the wars of the 20th century.

-21/30 The experiences of children exiled from or arrived in Britain under the British Empire.
+21/30 The experiences of children exiled from or who arrived in Britain under the British Empire

 20/30 How the 1870 Forster Education Act marked the start of compulsory education for all.

-19/30 Victorian street children and the organisations which grew up to rescue them.
+19/30 Victorian street children and the organisations that grew up to rescue them.

 18/30 Michael Morpurgo reveals children's working lives during the Industrial Revolution.